sebastian-zieba/PACMAN/docs/source/stages.rst

 - Stage 03

   + download or generate a stellar spectrum that matches the spectral type of the host star.
 Options are: KURUCZ 1993, CASTELLI AND KURUCZ 2004, PHOENIX MODELS and a blackbody spectrum
-  + smooth the stellar spectrum using a gaussian kernel to reduce the stellar spectrum's resolution
+  + smooth the stellar spectrum using a Gaussian kernel to reduce the stellar spectrum's resolution
-  + multiply the stellar spectrum by the grism throughput (which is saved in `PACMAN/src/data/bandpass <https://github.com/sebastian-zieba/PACMAN/tree/master/src/pacman/data/bandpass>`_) to make a reference spectrum for the wavelength calibration
+  + multiply the stellar spectrum by the grism throughput (which is saved in `PACMAN/src/pacman/data/bandpass <https://github.com/sebastian-zieba/PACMAN/tree/master/src/pacman/data/bandpass>`_) to make a reference spectrum for the wavelength calibration
   + saves the reference spectrum into the work directory